PrikshitSingh24/EngineeringNotes/README.md

 # EngineeringNotess..
 This app contains notes,currently of our college of 1st and 2nd semester.
-You can download the app for android from the EngineeringNotes folder
+The app will be published in playstore in the coming future.

 # Home page......